logicly-au/docs.iar-dst.online/domains/domain-2.rst

    * deterioration of mental state that poses danger to self or others
    * self-neglect that poses a risk to the person’s safety

+The PHQ-9 (item 9) and the EPDS (item 10) include specific items relating to suicide or self-harm risk.
+If these tools are used, endorsement on these risk-related items should be reviewed to assist with rating on this domain.

 .. admonition:: PRACTICE POINT

    Risk of harm must be considered in the context of information gathered on the other 7 domains - information gathered across the other 7 domains (e.g., if the person is experiencing loneliness, or significant environmental stressors) is very important in evaluating harm.